-Think of the directory a website is located in as a house and each page on the website as a room in that house.
+Think of the directory in which a website is located as a house, and each page on the website as a room in that house.
 Relative links are directions from the room you are currently in (the bedroom) to another room (the kitchen).
-Absolute links on the other hand, are directions to an entirely different house.
+Absolute links, on the other hand, are directions to an entirely different house.

 Websites would be fairly boring if they could only display text.
 Luckily HTML provides a wide variety of elements for displaying all sorts of different media.
 The most widely used of these is the image element.

-To create an image in HTML we use the
+To display an image in HTML we use the